theorchidproject/vendor_microg/README.md

 ```

 Alternatively:
 ```
+You can include this repo:
+git clone https://github.com/theorchidproject/partner_gms -b OrchidOS vendor/partner_gms
+Within your root directory

-You can include in your vendor common.mk file found  within the vendor/(yourRom)/config folder
+You can include a vendor call at the Tipo of your common.mk file found within the vendor/(yourRom)/config folder:
 $(call inherit-product-if-exists, vendor/partner_gms/gms.mk)

-Also add this lower in same file
+Also add this lower in same file:
 #microg
 WITH_GMS=true
 ```